ExtremeAddons/extreme_pbr_docs/docs/_build/html/_sources/troubleshooting.rst.txt

     :alt: Pink Background 01

-To solve the problem, go to the HDRi Maker options and click on the "Find Lost Images" button
+To solve the problem, go to the Extreme PBR options and click on the "Find Lost Images" button

 .. image:: _static/_images/troubleshooting/find_lost_images_01.png
     :align: center
     :width: 600
     :alt: Find Lost Images 01

 A file search window will open.
-Indicate the path where the HDRi Maker library is located or where you think that the file you are looking for may be.
+Indicate the path where the Extreme PBR library is located or where you think that the file you are looking for may be.
 Once the path is indicated, click on "Find Missing Files".

 The search will be performed in the indicated path and in all subfolders.